MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-firstline-workers-in-teams.md

 ### Use the FirstLineWorker app setup policy to pin Shifts to Teams

 App setup policies let you customize Teams to highlight the apps that are most important for users in your organization.
-The apps set in a policy are pinned to the app bar in Teams for quick and easy access by users.
+The apps set in a policy are pinned to the app bar in Teams where users can quickly and easily access them.

 Teams includes a built-in FirstLineWorker app setup policy.
 By default, the policy includes the Activity, Shifts, Chat, and Calling apps.
 You can edit the policy and assign it to firstline workers in your organization.